 Hello, and welcome to All About Planted Aquariums.
 I am Lemuel Sacop from the Philippines, and I am 39 years old.
 I am an Electronics and Communication Engineer and worked for the last 10 + years in a BPO Company as a Recording Engineer/Administrator.
 I have my loving and very supportive wife with 3 kids.

 A Little Story About Me Starting and Loving This Hobby

-But more than 1 year ago, I was blown away upon seeing a nature planted tank in person, and I knew right then, this will be my next passion and natural progress.
+But almost 2 years ago, I was blown away upon seeing a nature planted tank in person, and I knew right then, this will be my next passion and natural progress.

-I know a year of experience is not something to be overproud of, but I love doing this and spent hours, days, weeks in research, and testing.
+I know 2 years of experience is not something to be over proud of, but I love doing this and spent hours, days, weeks, months in research, and testing.
+In fact, I am still learning new things everyday.
 I had lots of downs but came through it all, and I want to help you, fellow hobbyists, in setting up, finding the balance, and maintaining your very own planted aquarium.

 Science + Art + Nature

 I researched a lot before dedicating myself to this 35-gallon outdoor tank, which is by the way in our terrace, with no direct sunlight shining through but lots of ambient light.